 The nefarious history of Plum Island began after World War II when Erich Traub, a German biological warfare expert joined the team.
 Our government learned of the German penchant for bio-weapons technology through defectors.
 Significantly, Traub had operated a germ warfare lab on an island in the Baltic Sea.

 Either the U.S. Army knew nothing about migratory patterns or, as is more logical, Army researchers knew exactly what they were doing.
 Plum Island is on the Atlantic flyway that runs from the Florida coast up the eastern seaboard to Greenland.
 A million birds rest on the island before flying on to the Connecticut River estuaries in Lyme, CT.
 It is possible but doubtful that the Army also overlooked the fact that deer regularly swim between the island and the mainland.
-In fact, Plum Island researchers believe the deer and birds were recognized as vehicles for distributive testing.
+In fact, Plum Island researchers maintain that the deer and birds were recognized as vehicles for distributive testing.

 Thus Plum Island's biological research ramped up with or without regard for the collateral damage that followed.
 Yankee Magazine, under the Freedom of Information Act, revealed Plum Island's work included “virus outbreaks, biological meltdowns, infected workers, contaminated raw waste flushed into the Sound ... and experimental tick colonies, bred for research on vector-borne diseases.”

-Whether or not infected ticks were deliberately released into surrounding communities is pure speculation but most certainly, genetically engineered vector ticks from Plum Island infected the human population.
+Whether or not infected ticks were deliberately released into surrounding communities is speculation but most certainly, genetically engineered vector ticks from Plum Island infected the human population.

 HISTORY OF LYME DISEASE